addiva-elektronik/addiva-elektronik.github.io/content/posts/2024-03-05-ospf-via-static.md

 ## Overview of intended topology

 The topology in this blog post is intended to be hierarchical.
-There is a main organisation with a *backbone*, to which one ore more sub-organizations can be connected.
+There is a main organisation with a *backbone*, to which one or more sub-organizations can be connected.
 The difference as compared to the previous [blog post][infix-area-post] is that each organisation runs its own OSPF routing domain.
 It is even possible for different